 2016 McCay Cellars, Bechthold Vineyard Mokelumne River-Lodi Cinsaut ($35)

 2017 McCay Cellars, Abba Vineyard Mokelumne River-Lodi Grenache ($35)

 These are two separate red wines made from two different grapes, Cinsaut and Grenache.
-The Cinsaut comes off a legendary vineyard dating back to 1886.
-No matter how you slice it, just the thought of tasting a wine crafted from own-rooted, spur pruned vines planted over 134 years ago (yet priced at just $35) tends to bend the mind.
+The Cinsaut comes from a legendary vineyard dating back to 1886.
+No matter how you slice it, just the thought of tasting a wine crafted from own-rooted, spur-pruned vines planted over 134 years ago (yet priced at just $35) tends to bend the mind.
 The Grenache comes from far younger (planted in 2007), trellised vines.

 2018 Mountain Tides Wine Co., Clements Hills-Lodi Petite Sirah ($35)

-If anything, this makes for a more food-versatile Petite Sirah — not just for charred steaks or barbecued meats, but just as good with, say, macaroni and cheese, pan fired salmon, pure cheese pizza, grilled eggplant, or even shellfish-inundated cioppino or pastas.
-A major, and practical, reason, in fact, why many lovers are gravitating towards more restrained styles of heritage varietals such as Petite Sirah.
+If anything, this makes for a more food-versatile Petite Sirah — not just for charred steaks or barbecued meats, but just as good with, say, macaroni and cheese, pan-fired salmon, pure cheese pizza, grilled eggplant, or even shellfish-inundated cioppino or pasta.
+A major, and practical, reason, in fact, is why many lovers are gravitating towards more restrained styles of heritage varietals such as Petite Sirah.

 2016 Fields Family Wines, Stampede Vineyard Clements Hills-Lodi Zinfandel ($28)

 2018 Maître de Chai, Stampede Vineyard Clements Hills-Lodi Zinfandel ($33)